Forth Valley

 • Allanwater Brewhouse Queens Lane Bridge of Allan FK9 4NY Telephone(01786) 834555

 The brewery tap of Allanwater (formerly Tinpot) is a working brewery and pub in one.
 It is furnished with historic pieces of brewery equipment and offers free tasters and brewery tours.
 A warm welcome is always forthcoming and the pub is popular with locals, walkers, tourists and CAMRA Members.
 Children and well behaved dogs are welcome.
 Allanwater beers include the unusual and interesting including Marmalade Pot, Thai Pot, and gluten free beers.
+Plus their own real cider, traditional and with fruit flavours.

 • Fintry